lncosta/lncosta/README.md

 <h1 align="center">Hello!
 My name is Luiza</h1>
 <h3 align="center">I am a programmer with a passion for video games, graphics, interactive storytelling, and books!</h3>

-- 🌱 I’m currently learning **Rational Game Design using Unity, OpenGL, and AI methodology.
-I also want to start working with Unreal 5 soon.**
+- 🌱 **Game Programming using Unity, Unreal 5, OpenGL, and AI methodology.**
 - ➕ I am also interested in Mathematics and Theoretical Computer Science!
 - ✒️ Writing is one of my favorite hobbies

 - 📚 Computer Science student at Concordia University
 - 🎮 Specialization in Computer Games
 - 🎓 Class of 2023

-- 📫 How to reach me: **luiza.n16@gmail.com**

-- 📄Link to my Resume: [https://github.com/lncosta/resume/blob/main/Resume_LuizaNCosta.pdf](https://github.com/lncosta/resume/blob/main/Resume_LuizaNCosta.pdf)

 <h3 align="left">Connect with me:</h3>
 <p align="left">